tomsterBG/short/addons/short/README.md

 # Content

+- Components - Used like nodes in a scene.
-- Classes - Used without instances.
+- Libraries - Used without instances.
 Abstract, standalone, foundational.
-- Components - Used like nodes in a scene.
 - Specific feature implementations.
 	- These are not used as widely, or have multiple implementations.
 	- Feel free to comment out the `class_name`s of unuseful classes.